 The focus is on eating nutrient dense foods, rather than counting calories and following restrictions.
 It’s an holistic, smart approach to postpartum recovery.
 Many of the recipes in the 21 day meal plan include the very foods in this list!

 There are also really awesome mom and baby workout videos, an app so you can workout on the go, and a private Facebook group for support.
 Click here to get started with the Postpartum Cure.

 Healing Freezer Meals for Pregnancy and Postpartum – this ebook includes 12 freezer meal recipes specifically designed to support breastfeeding.
 Each recipe uses foods from this list to help increase milk supply and help with healing your body after childbirth.
 It also includes a grocery list, a step-by-step guide on making freezer meals for breastfeeding, and leftover suggestions.

-More reading on breastfeeding from Birth Eat Love:
+More on Breastfeeding Food from Birth Eat Love

 Wondering what to eat while breastfeeding?
 Read these posts!

 - Lactation Recipes for Making More Breast Milk – a list of 25 + clean eating and dairy free recipes for breakfast, lunch, dinner, snacks and desserts.

 - 9 Healthy Soup Recipes for Breastfeeding Moms – these tasty and easy soup recipes can help you produce more breast milk and recover faster postpartum.
 And bonus they can all be made in the slow cooker or instant pot to save you time + energy!

 - Healthy Pumpkin Lactation Recipes – pumpkin recipes from snacks, to smoothies to dinner ideas that can help increase milk supply.